 At Phillips Tank & Structure, our engineers will work with you to review geotechnical reports and project requirements to engineer and construct a durable foundation.
 If you have issues with an existing tank foundation, consider our storage tank foundation repair services.

 The foundation of a storage tank is critical to its stability and longevity.
 An appropriately engineered foundation will withstand the structural load of the tank, the product stored in it, and natural forces like high winds, rain, and earthquakes.
-We can provide engineering services for API 650 tank foundation design, AWWA D-100, and AWWA D-103 tank foundation design.
+We can provide engineering services per customer requirements or industry standards, including API 650 tank foundation design, AWWA D-100, and AWWA D-103 tank foundation design.

 This type of foundation is substantially lower cost than concrete ring or slab foundations, but is not recommended for most installations.
 Excavation for a compacted soil tank foundation is relatively quick, and the gravel used as a support and drainage layer can be compacted without heavy machinery.
 However, compacted soil tank foundations are not durable, and require regular maintenance to stabilize the gravel base.
 If a compacted soil tank foundation is not properly drained, water will seep into and under the foundation, causing ongoing settlement and erosion.
 Edge settlement will be an issue if the soil cannot support the weight of the tank shell.

 Ringwall foundations are the most common type for storage tanks installed at ground-level, and are designed to fit a specific size of storage tank.
 The interior area of the ringwall can use compacted sand or a concrete slab to support the tank bottom.
 A reinforced concrete ringwall provides a stable base because the weight of the storage tank and product are spread out evenly across the full area of the tank bottom.
-Construction of ringwall foundations requires specialized skills and equipment available from concrete contractors.
+Ringwall foundation construction requires specialized skills and equipment available from concrete contractors.
 In some cases, a thickened concrete ringwall is needed to resist uneven settlement.
 Like any other foundation, reinforced concrete ringwall foundations require maintenance over time.
-This can include repainting, repairing cracks, and releveling foundations that have not settled evenly.
+This can include repairing cracks, releveling foundations that have not settled evenly, and repainting.